midereli/blog/content/posts/install-aws-cloudwatch-agent-on-ubuntu-22-04.md

 After downloading simply run the following command in the directory which you have downloaded the package.

-Now, finally, comes the fun part. 😊 We are going to configure the agent.
+Now, finally, comes the fun part... 😊 We are going to configure the agent.
 To do that, run:

 ```Shell
 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard